bigscience-workshop/bigscience/jz/tools/diagnostics.md

-# Tools for diagnostics of the problems with training
+# Tools for diagnostics of training problems

 ## Hanging processes